Categories

 • Sidewalk Repair Program

-• Street Furniture and Bus stop improvements and access
+• Street furniture, bus stop improvements, and access

-• A list or description of any as-yet unfunded strategies and/or programs that would improve coordination between departments and/or public safety, equity, public health, or transportation outcomes in the public right of way.
+• Additionally, the City should identify and share any currently unfunded strategies or programs that would improve departmental coordination or enhance outcomes related to public safety, equity, public health, or transportation in the public right of way.

 “We further move that the City Administrative Officer and the Chief Legislative Analyst, be directed to report with recommendations on existing street-related functions and divisions of other departments and bureaus that could be transferred to a merged streets & transportation department, to enhance efficiency and better deliver city services to the residents of Los Angeles.”